kondreddyvikhila/traffic-demand-prediction/README.md

 ## **Vikhila Kondreddy**

 ---

-If you found this project useful, please consider **starring ⭐ this repository**.
+If you found this project useful, please consider giving this repository a **⭐ Star**.

-Thank you for visiting this project!
+Thank you for visiting this repository!